-In our paper, we evaluate and compare strongest SOTA approaches (\cite{schlegl2017unsupervised}, \cite{tuluptceva2019perceptual} and \cite{ouardini2019towards}) on the two aforementioned medical tasks.
+In our paper, we evaluate and compare the strongest SOTA approaches (\cite{schlegl2017unsupervised}, \cite{tuluptceva2019perceptual}, and \cite{ouardini2019towards}) on the two aforementioned medical imaging tasks.
 We find these methods either to struggle detecting such types of abnormalities, or to require a lot of time and resources for training.
-Besides, the SOTA approaches lack a robust way of setting up model hyperparameters on new datasets, which complicates their use.
-Thus, we revisit the problem of image anomaly detection and introduce a new powerful approach, capable of tackling these challenges in the medical domain.
-The proposed method leverages the efficacy of \textit{autoencoders} for anomaly detection~\cite{hinton2006reducing}, the expressiveness of \textit{perceptual loss}~\cite{johnson2016perceptual} for understanding the content in the images, and the power of the \textit{progressive growth}~\cite{karras2017progressive} to handle training on high-dimensional image data.
+Moreover, the SOTA approaches lack a robust way of setting up model hyperparameters on \textit{new} datasets, which complicates their use in the medical domain.
+Thus, we revisit the problem of image anomaly detection and introduce a new powerful approach, capable of tackling these challenges.
+The proposed method leverages the efficacy of \textit{autoencoders} for anomaly detection~\cite{hinton2006reducing}, the expressiveness of \textit{perceptual loss}~\cite{johnson2016perceptual} for understanding the content in the images, and the \yellow{capabilities} of the \textit{progressive growth}~\cite{karras2017progressive} to \yellow{approach} training on high-dimensional image data.